Skip to main content

 Reading Questions:

-1) In what ways is Gago’s feminism similar to Collins’s intersectional approach, and in what ways does it differ?
+1) In what ways is Gago’s feminism similar to Collins and Bilge’s intersectional approach, and in what ways does it differ?

 2) How does Gago reconcile the concept of a (single?) feminist international with the recognition of multiplicity and difference?